readium/swift-toolkit/docs/Guides/Content.md

 All types of `ContentElement` can have associated attributes.
 Custom `ContentService` implementations can use this as an extensibility point.

+The HTML content iterator fills in accessibility attributes for media elements:

+* `accessibleName` and `accessibleDescription` - flat strings computed following a subset of [the W3C accessible name computation](https://www.w3.org/TR/accname-1.2).
+* `extendedDescription` - a `Link` to an extended description declared with [`aria-details`](https://daisy.github.io/transitiontoepub/best-practices/extended-desc/ExtendedDescriptionsBestPractices.html), repeated when the element declares several targets.

 ## Use cases

 ### An index of all images embedded in the publication